-From the mysterious 30,000-year-old cave paintings to more recent works, at Kuadros we have chosen the most important works of art in history and where in the world they can be seen.
+From the mysterious 30,000-year-old cave paintings to more recent works, KUADROS chose the most important works of art in history and where in the world they can be admired.

 1. Leonardo da Vinci - The Fetus in the Womb (1510-13 AD)